alishersadikov/headcount/README.md

 ---

 Iterations 1-4 and 6 complete.
-All tests spec harness tests are passing.
+All spec harness tests are passing.
 Iteration 5 spec harness test is not applicable, since we opted to complete 6 rather than 5.
 The output from rake sanitation:all shows zero complaints.
 The rake has zero failures.